We explain the key terminology in relation to our investment approach.

 The total notional outstanding of derivatives was $444 trillion in 2016 (Bank of International Settlement).

-Trading strategy
+Investment strategy

 Systematic vs. discretionary

-A "systematic" trading strategy is characterized by a formulaic and repeatable investment process without discretionary intervention.
+A "systematic" investment strategy is characterized by a formulaic and repeatable investment process without discretionary intervention.
 It is developed using scientific methods and backtested over long periods of historical data to verify the investment hypothesis and create confidence in the hypothetical results before going live.

 A "discretionary" trading strategy is the opposite.
 It often relies on the trade decision of one individual or small team of individuals where the decision process may vary based on circumstances and is not necessarily repeatable in the future.